Integrate MCP tools into LlamaIndex

 - The function

-builds a dynamic Pydantic model based on the JSON Schema defined in the MCP tool, making it easier to validate tool parameters and provide auto-completion.
+create_model_from_json_schemabuilds a dynamic Pydantic model based on the JSON Schema defined in the MCP tool, making it easier to validate tool parameters and provide auto-completion.

 - The function